sd845/CHEME-7770/PS3/README.md

 Flux Balance Analysis (FBA) for the Urea Cycle

-Run include("solve.jl") in Julia REPL
+Run include("Solve.jl") in Julia REPL